Reinforcement Learning with Foundation Priors: Let the Embodied Agent Efficiently Learn on Its Own: Related Work

 \section{Related Work}

 \textbf{Foundation Models for Policy Learning.} The ability to leverage generalized knowledge from large and varied datasets has been proved in the fields of CV and NLP.
 In embodied AI, researchers attempt to learn universal policies based on large language models (LLMs) or vision-language models (VLMs).
-Some researchers train large transformers by tokenizing inputs and inferring actions by imitation learning \citep{rt-v1, rt-v2, gato, rosie}, offline Reinforcement Learning \citep{q-transformer}, or fine-tuning the pre-trained VLMs \citep{yang2023robot} for downstream tasks.
-Some researchers utilize the LLMs or VLMs as reasoning tools and do low-level control based on language descriptions \citep{di2023towards, huang2022inner, saycan, palm-e, wu2023tidybot, singh2023progprompt, cliport, vila}.
-The above works utilize human teleoperation to collect data for policy learning.
-However, it is hard to scale up human teleoperation to collect large-scale data.
-Some works generate code policies based on LLMs or VLMs \citep{cap, voxposer}, while UniPi \citep{unipi} predicts future videos from diffusion models \citep{ho2022imagen} and generates actions via an inverse dynamics model.
-However, they are of poor robustness empirically because of a lack of interactions with the environments by generated codes or videos.
+Approaches include training large transformers through imitation learning \citep{rt-v1, rt-v2, gato, rosie}, offline RL \citep{q-transformer}, or fine-tuning pre-trained VLMs for downstream tasks \citep{yang2023robot}.
+Others use LLMs or VLMs for reasoning and control based on language descriptions \citep{di2023towards, huang2022inner, saycan, palm-e, wu2023tidybot, singh2023progprompt, cliport, vila}.
+These methods rely on human teleoperation for data collection, but scaling this is difficult.
+Some works generate code policies \citep{cap, voxposer} or predict future videos for action generation \citep{unipi, ho2022imagen}, though they struggle with robustness due to limited interaction with environments.